 The temporary tablespace was also dramatically increased from its default parameters.
 This is to accommodate all the sorting, queries, temporary tables, and complex calculations that may need to be done throughout the normal use of the database [figure 8].
-The temporary tablespace was also set to expand as needed up to a 12GB cap.
+The temporary tablespace was also setup to expand as needed with a 12GB cap.